ziyili5/harvest-project-api/service/README.md

 # Starting web service
-From a terminl and at the project folder (i.e. service), execute the following commands:
+From a terminal and at the project folder (i.e. service), execute the following commands:

     virtualenv --python=python3 venv
     source venv/bin/activate